hm05/SysShield/README.md

 ## <div align="center">🚀 Features 🚀</div>

-- **SysShield** provides a very elegant and interactive user interface to check and manage the system health and issues.
 - The user can check the security of the disks.
 - Check for system updates.
 - Antivirus status.
 - System sleep settings.

-## <div align="center">⚙️ Installation and Setup ⚙️</div>

 ## <div align="center">📁 Application Structure 📁</div>
-The application is divided into 3 parts
+The application is divided into 2 parts
 - Client Utility
-- Client Dashboard
 - Backend

 The file structure is